-The path goes along an original Inca stone path and leads to a site probably once used for rituals, astronomical observation and surveillance.
+The path goes along an original Inca stone path and leads to a site probably once used for rituals, astronomical observation, and surveillance.
 The view from the top and along the trail is absolutely stunning!
-It’s one of the best panoramic views in Peru.
 From the summit, you’ll get the most amazing bird’s eye view of the majestic Inca city, as well as the surrounding green mountains, snowcaps, deep valleys and Urubamba River.
 It’s surreal to see vast, untamed wilderness on all sides accompanied by the obviously once-inhabited and thoughtfully designed Machu Picchu jutting up in the middle of it.

 Here are some stats:

 There are 5 established visitation circuits to traverse the Historical Sanctuary of Machu Picchu.
 You can find maps of each here!

 When you buy a ticket including Machu Picchu Mountain, you can only enter circuit #3.
 The route takes about 1.5 hours to explore.
 It’s a shorter circuit and only visits the lower portions of the citadel.
 The attractions you’ll pass are: